 But I would never ever train hard and seriously up to one of the big competitions to fight men!
 I train and fight to win.
 Yes, BJJ is the gentle art, but anyone with just a little logic sense can see that if you take two people with a similar level in BJJ (or any other martial art), and who weigh the same, then all of a sudden strength becomes a big factor.
 And women are built differently, we have a higher fat percentage at the same weight (even dieting) and we are not as strong.

-So basically, strength would be the determining factor, and we women might “do ok” against high level guys, but we would not stand atop the podium at World’s or other big tournament.
+So basically, strength would be the determining factor, and we women might “do ok” against high-level guys, but we would not stand at the top of the podium at World’s or another big tournament.
 And with no chance of winning, who wants to train that hard?